rohan-paul/Awesome-JavaScript-Interviews/Heroku/first-time-setup-of-Heroku.md

 ``which heroku`` it will output “/usr/bin/heroku”

-### First time Deployment of an app to Heroku - Note for each Heroku account max 5 apps are permitted without adding a Credit Card for Account Verification - Note last updated on 24-Oct-2017
+### First time Deployment of an app to Heroku - Note for each Heroku account max 5 apps are permitted without adding a Credit Card for Account Verification

 The most important basic steps for deployment are the follows.
 All of them to be run from the Project root directory.

 ``heroku login`` [ Not needed if I have already logged in ]

 ``heroku keys:add``  [ Not needed if I have already added an SSH key earlier.
-Its a single key for multiple projects It will add the existing SSH key from the local Machine to Heroku, I ran this on 5-Sep-2017 ]
+Its a single key for multiple projects It will add the existing SSH key from the local Machine to Heroku ]

 ``heroku create``